Don’t go out there… It’s FREEZING!

 • If you have rewarmed frostbitten body parts you must ensure that re-freezing does not occur.

-Remember to continually monitor the casualty’s breathing–if their breathing stops, start cardiopulmonary resuscitation (CPR) immediately.
+Remember to continually monitor the casualty’s breathing.
+If their breathing stops, start cardiopulmonary resuscitation (CPR) immediately.
 Continue CPR until the person starts breathing on their own, medical help arrives, you become exhausted, or it becomes too dangerous to continue.

 Once the colour and consistency of the skin have been restored, the person can safely resume normal activity, provided they increase their insulation and take precautions against recurrence i.e., refreezing.

-Blood flowing near the skin increases the rate of heat loss, and the alcohol slows down your metabolism, which slows down internal heat generation.
+However, blood flowing near the skin increases the rate of heat loss, and the alcohol slows down your metabolism, which slows down internal heat generation.

 If you have had too much to drink, there is now a significant risk of hypothermia if you go outside in cold weather.